Hisako Hibi: Internment (1942–1945)

-Post-war years (1946-1991)
+Postwar years (1946–1991)

 After the war, the Hibis relocated to New York City.
 When George Hibi died in 1947, Hibi took up work as a seamstress in a garment factory to support herself and her children.
 She later returned to school, studying under Victor D'Amico at the Museum of Modern Art, which influenced her painting style as it became increasingly abstract.

 In 1953, Hibi became a U.S. citizen, taking advantage of the Immigration and Nationality Act of 1952.
 A year later, she moved back to San Francisco with her daughter, Ibuki Hibi Lee, while her son, Satoshi Hibi, went to Utah for college.
 In 1954, Hibi worked as a housekeeper for Marcell Labaudt, who directed the Lucien Labaudt Gallery.
 During this time, she was able to work in a studio in Labaudt's garage.
 She remained entrenched in West Coast art culture until Hibi died on October 25, 1991, in San Francisco, at the age of 84.